GrammaTech/gtirb-stack-stamp/doc/README.md

 exits by jumping to another function, rather than returning or calling.
 This needs special attention, since a jmp instruction does not always indicate an function boundary, but if it does, we would need to decode the return address before the jump.
+We will opt to skip functions that do not have clear 'return' exits to avoid this case.

   1. Identify basic blocks that encompass a function
   2. Identify entry and exit basic blocks for each function
   3. Insert encoding instructions at the start of each entry block
-  4. Insert decoding instructions in each exit block, just before the return or jump instruction.
+  4. Insert decoding instructions in each exit block, just before the return

 ## Identify function blocks (1)

 This first part is done for us.
 GTIRB contains an auxdata table that lists the basic blocks that encompass each function, along with the entry block for each.

-TDB - call out auxdata names

 ## Identify entry/exit blocks (2)

-As mentioned in the previous section, the entry block for each function is identified for us already in TBD.
+As mentioned in the previous section, the entry block for each function is identified for us already in the GTIRB auxdata table.

 The exit blocks can be identified by looking at the cfg edges.
 Any block that has an edge with a target block that is not within the set of blocks encompassing this function, is likely an exit block.
+We further confirm the exit edge type is a 'return' type edge.

 ## Insert entry instructions (3)